FEDEVEL/macos-blueduino-bluetooth-basic-serial-example/Xcode Source Code/readme.md

     }

     ```
-    Add `peripheral.discoverCharacteristics(nil, for: service)` into:
+    Add `peripheral.discoverCharacteristics(nil, for: service)` into `for service in services {`:
-    ```
+    ```swift
     for service in services {
         print(service)
         peripheral.discoverCharacteristics(nil, for: service)
     }
     ```
+    Build and run.
 Now, in the Xcode console you should see something like:
     ```
     <CBPeripheral: 0x600003505ad0, identifier = A9A176ED-39B8-4C80-BDE6-6B28AE836290, name = ZeroBeacon, state = connecting>
     Found!